 In our empirical illustration, the GMM analysis of the SEM confirms previous findings that health is largely influenced by socioeconomic status, but the opposite relationship appears not to hold.
-In the GMM analysis the effect of socioeconomic status on health is, however, indirect and measured by the instrumental variables residence type and satisfactory sanitation.
+In the GMM analysis the effect of socioeconomic status on health is, however, indirect and measured by the instrumental variables 'residence type' and 'satisfactory sanitation'.
 We used the GMM regression coefficients of the health equation in the health-oriented decomposition and the OLS regression coefficients of the socioeconomic status equation (without an explanatory health variable) in the rank-oriented decomposition.
-We recommend such modeling practice when computing onedimensional decompositions.
-The contribution of socioeconomic status in the health-oriented decomposition turns out to be 42.62%, which is substantial and by far the largest.
-This contribution is, however, indirect and measured by the variables residence type and satisfactory sanitation.
-The residual term is not zero compared to using OLS regression coefficients, but amounts to 38.11\%, which is about the same size as the residual term from decompositions based on OLS regressions without health and socioeconomic status as explanatory variables.
+We recommend such modelling practice when computing one-dimensional decompositions.
+The contribution of socioeconomic status in the health-oriented decomposition turns out to be 42.62 per cent, which is substantial and by far the largest.
+This contribution is, however, indirect and measured by the variables 'residence type' and 'satisfactory sanitation'.
+The residual term is not zero, as when using OLS regression coefficients, but amounts to 38.11 per cent, which is about the same size as the residual term from decompositions based on OLS regressions without health and socioeconomic status as explanatory variables.

-Furthermore, we computed the two-dimensional simultaneous decomposition based on the bivariate multiple regression model since this model is equivalent to the reduced form of the SEM.
-The total of the combined or correlated contributions in this decomposition is almost twice as large as the total of the direct contributions and the residual term amounts to 39.76%.
-In all, we can conclude that the SEM provides a unified modeling framework for correctly applying the one- and two-dimensional decompositions and we therefore recommend it as a starting basis for decomposition analysis.
+Furthermore, we computed the two-dimensional simultaneous decomposition based on the bivariate multiple regression model, since this model is equivalent to the reduced form of the SEM.
+The total of the combined or correlated contributions in this decomposition is almost twice as large as the total of the direct contributions, and the residual term amounts to 39.76 per cent.
+All in all, we can conclude that the SEM provides a unified modelling framework for correctly applying the one- and two-dimensional decompositions and we therefore recommend it as a starting basis for decomposition analysis.

 Finally, the SEM proposed in this paper is an observed-variables SEM because the endogenous variables health and socioeconomic status are observed or measured.
-A potentially interesting topic for further research would be to construct a SEM where the endogenous variables are not observed, but latent (Jöreskog, 1973).
-In this respect, it may prove useful to make the socioeconomic variable, when assumed latent, directly dependent on a series of wealth-related variables.
-Also, instead of transforming the socioeconomic levels into ranks, another avenue would be to use the socioeconomic levels as such, and to construct a level-dependent index of socioeconomic inequality of health as proposed by Erreygers and Kessels (2014) to which a SEM regression-based decomposition analysis can easily be applied.
+A potentially interesting topic for further research would be to construct a SEM where the endogenous variables are not observed, but latent (Jöreskog 1973).
+In this regard, it may prove useful to make the socioeconomic variable, when assumed latent, directly dependent on a series of wealth-related variables.
+Also, instead of transforming the socioeconomic levels into ranks, another avenue would be to use the socioeconomic levels as they are, and to construct a level-dependent index of socioeconomic inequality of health, as proposed by Erreygers and Kessels (2015), to which a SEM regression-based decomposition analysis can easily be applied.